Andrew Falloon sex-text scandal: A fifth woman comes forward with complaint against disgraced MP

 - National MP Andrew Falloon quits after sending sexual image to female university student - NZ Herald

-She had "never seen that because I was too busy doing my work"
+"Most people in New Zealand don't know who Iain Lees-Galloway is, they don't know who Andrew Falloon is and mostly they are saying: 'why aren't you getting back to your job of sorting out our roads'?"

-Collins has condemned Falloon's actions, calling him "a liar" and saying it had become apparent his actions were a "pattern of behaviour" with three more women coming forward to say they'd also received explicit images.
+Asked if she knew of any National MPs who were having extramarital affairs with staffers, Collins said she knows of none.

-Falloon resigned after a young woman's parents wrote to the Prime Minister's officer last week about a pornographic image the MP had sent.
+Falloon resigned after a young woman's parents wrote to the Prime Minister's office last week about a pornographic image the now ex-MP had sent.

 That information was then passed on to National leader Judith Collins, who met with Falloon on Monday.